Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 In fact, studies show that 29% of smartphone users will immediately switch to another site if they are not satisfied with how your site performs.

-Accordingly, Google places a strong emphasis on rewarding sites that load quickly on mobile devices with higher positions in search results.
+Accordingly, Google places an emphasis on rewarding sites that load quickly on mobile devices with higher positions in search results.

 Another thing worth bearing in mind is that Google prefers mobile sites that are clutter free — i.e., ones that don’t feature obtrusive popups or ‘interstitials.’